Martchus/arch-repo-manager/README.md

           packages are considered as newer by pacman.
 A warning is logged when bumping is done.
         * Missing dependencies are pulled into the build automatically.
 Whether dependencies are considered "missing" or "given" depends on the specified databases (see next points).
-        * Packages will be splitted into batches.
+        * Packages will be split into batches.
 The first batch contains all packages which can be built immediately.
 The second batch contains all packages which only depend on packages in the first batch.
 The third batch contains all packages which only depend on packages in the second batch and so on.
 That means packages do not need to be specified in the correct order.